Emily Engstler: WNBA

 Engstler was selected by the Indiana Fever with the fourth overall pick in the 2022 WNBA draft.
 On August 12, 2022, she scored a season-high 18 points, five rebounds and three blocks in an 82–70 loss to the Washington Mystics.
 In her rookie season, Engstler averaged 5.2 points and 5.2 rebounds per game, making six starts in 35 games.

 Prior to the start of the 2023 WNBA Training Camp, the Fever waived Engstler.
 After being waived by the Fever, Engstler signed a training camp contract with the Washington Mystics.
 Engstler did not make the final roster for the Mystics after appearing in the preseason.
 On June 14, 2023, Engstler signed a Hardship Contract with the Minnesota Lynx.
 Engstler spent just over a month with the Lynx before Jessica Shepard returned from her illness and Engstler was released from her hardship contract.

 On February 1, 2024, going into her third year in the league, Engstler once again signed a training contract with the Washington Mystics.
 Engstler made the final roster and averaged 6.2 points, 4 rebounds, 1.5 assist, 0.6 steals per game, and a career high 47.4 3PT%, making 3 starts in 32 games.
 On June 22, 2024, she recorded a career high 23 points with 9 rebounds, 3 assists, 2 steals, and shot 75% from three against the Dallas Wings.

+On April 3, 2026, she was drafted seventh overall by the Portland Fire in the 2026 WNBA expansion draft.

 Overseas

 After the 2022 WNBA season, she played for Flammes Carolo Basket of the Ligue Féminine de Basketball in France.

-In June 2024, she signed with Hapoel Lev Jerusalem for the 2024–25 season of the Israeli Female Basketball Premier League.
+On June 26, 2024, Engstler signed with Israeli team, Hapoel Lev Jerusalem.
+She played 24 games from October 2024 through April 2025 averaging 34.9 minutes played, 19.4 points, 13.1 rebounds, 4.4 assists, 2.4 steals, 2.9 turnovers, and 2 blocks per game.